 Next… Ex-Uncle Tupelo, ex-Son Volt Jay “You Won’t Catch Me Smiling” Farrar and Ben “I’m in Death Cab for Cutie But Don’t Hold That Against Me” Gibbard with a live version of Bob Dylan’s ‘Absolutely Sweet Marie.’
 I’ve had this thing on a continuous loop for a couple of weeks now.
 This is what Rock music is or should be about.
 The dramatic arc is … this is where the Reviewer reaches for the Thesaurus.
 Insert your own modifier.

 Also from the extended Uncle Tupelo family: Wilco featuring Jeff “If You Hang Around Me Long Enough You Will Learn To Hate Me” Tweedy and a live version of ‘New Madrid.’
 This song just says “America.”
 There’s a reason the genre was called “Americana.”
 If Good Pop Music means that a tune will stick in your head, then this is the True Cross of Pop.
 It will be in your head tomorrow, which is good because tomorrow you will need something to take your mind off the bombed-out miasma of your surroundings.
 And for those unfamiliar with the vagaries of Rural American English, the Missouri town and the fault zone is pronounced New MAD-rid.
-Jeff almost gets it right with MA-drid, but that’s OK: he’s from Chicago.
+Jeff almost gets it right with MA-drid, but that’s OK.
 Also in the “I was born there but I got out as quick as I could” folder of diction: the Tennessee towns of Lafayette, pronounced “Luh-FAY-uht” and Lebanon, pronounced “Leb-nun.”

 Going back to the Dylan oeuvre… It’s getting more and more difficult to find Dylan videos on the Winternet.
 Fortunately, one of the best is still out there: The Rolling Thunder performance of ‘Shelter from the Storm.’
 This was Dylan’s peak as a rock singer.
 I love the way the song starts with Bob seemingly fooling around with the slide, then T-Bone Burnett picks up and everything takes off.
 Interesting note: rhythm guitarist David Mansfield is playing with a taped index finger.
 Not sure what that story is.
 Mansfield composed the music for mega-flop-flick Heaven’s Gate, whose director, Michael Cimino, croaked on Saturday.
 The drummer is the late great Howie Wyeth.
 After the Rolling Thunder tour, Wyeth was replaced by Ian Wallace (ex-King Crimson), who was the party responsible for the uninspired metronome beats of Street Legal.
 Bassist Rob Stoner said something like (I’m misquoting from memory here), “Wallace had a beat like a cop.
 He couldn’t swing if he had a rope around his neck.”